Do you enjoy building coalitions and leveraging resources to make a positive change?

 State of Connecticut employees participate in a competitive benefits plan

 Watch below to learn how you can make an impact!

-The DEEP Office Director (Program) job classification covers a number of programmatic functions.
-This specific position is focused on directing the Broadband and Telecommunications program.
+The DEEP Energy and Environmental Protection Office Director (Program) position covers a number of programmatic functions.
+This specific position is focused on directing the Building and Transportation Decarbonization program.
 Specific Knowledge, Skills and Ability, experience and education preferred for this position are noted in the sections below.
 For more information on this job classification, please click here.

 Note: At any point during the recruitment process, applicants may be required to submit additional documentation which support their qualification(s) for this position.
 These documents may include: a cover letter, resume, performance reviews, attendance records, supervisory references, licensure, etc., at the discretion of the hiring agency.
 Applicants must meet the minimum qualifications as indicated to apply for this position.

 In order to be considered for this job opening, you must meet the minimum qualifications as listed on the job opening.
 You must specify your qualifications on your application.
 The minimum experience and training requirements must be met by the close date, unless otherwise specified.